TIW has been developing on the Visual FoxPro platform

 Global internet users will double over the next few

-users and most will be using mobile devices.
+years and most will be using mobile devices.
 Last year the number of

 smart phones sold exceeded the number of PCs sold.
 In a few years, the